MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgGroupDriveRoot.md

 Retrieve the metadata for a driveItem in a drive by file system path or ID.\n`item-id` is the ID of a driveItem.
 It may also be the unique ID of a SharePoint list item.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupDriveRoot](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgGroupDriveRoot?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)